Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 Configuration Successful

 In the next guide, you will set up your new workspace and run your first apply.

-### Step 2 - Configure your Terraform cloud workspace

-Terraform Cloud organizes your Terraform configurations into workspaces.
-In this guide we'll configure your first workspace:

-Configure Access for the Terraform CLI

-Terraform's CLI needs credentials before it can access Terraform Cloud.
-Follow these steps to allow Terraform to access your organization.

-Open your Terraform CLI config file in a text editor; create the file if it doesn't already exist.
-This file is located at %APPDATA%\terraform.rc on Windows systems, and ~/.terraformrc on other systems.
-Add the following credentials block to the config file:

-credentials "app.terraform.io" {
-  token = "REPLACE_ME"
-}
-Leave your editor open.

-In your web browser, go to the tokens section of your user settings.
-Open https://app.terraform.io/app/settings/tokens, or click the user icon in the upper right corner, click "User Settings", then click "Tokens" in the left sidebar.

-Generate a new token by entering a description and clicking the "Generate token" button.
-The new token will appear in a text area below the description field.

-Copy the token to the clipboard.

-In your text editor, paste the real token into the token argument, replacing the REPLACE_ME placeholder.
-Save the CLI config file and close your editor.

-At this point, Terraform can use Terraform Cloud with any Terraform configuration that has enabled the remote backend.

-Check the CLI config file's permissions and ensure it can only be viewed by your local user account (0600 in traditional Unix permissions notation).
-Update its permissions if necessary.

 ### Step 3 - Create your Terraform config and build a configuration pipeline